How to Import Excel Files in C#

 $vbLabelText $csharpLabel

-Let's see a complete example of how to import Excel data into a DataSet and use the first column of an Excel WorkSheet as a DataTable ColumnName:
+See a complete example of importing Excel data into a DataSet and using the first row of an Excel WorkSheet as DataTable column names:

 using IronXL;